kgmaxwell1990/react-quiz-api/README.md

 + This triggers a re-render and now the **PlayGameContainer Component** is rendered
 + The **PlayGameContainer** takes the data from the API call and formats it

-   1. Gives the object and id
+   1. Gives the object an id
    2. Decodes the questions and answers
    3. Add the correct answer and the three wrong answers to a new key:value pair within the item
    4. Change the array to an object with ids and decode